-Under the National Audit Office (NAO) We have not yet completed all our VFM work and so are not able to issue our 2022-23 Auditor's Annual Report.
-An audit letter explaining the Code of Audit Practice ('the Code'), we are required to consider whether the Council has put in place proper reasons for the delay is attached in Appendix G to this report.
-We expect to present our auditor's annual report to the Governance ad Audit Committee on 25 January 2024 and issue it as final shortly after that.
-This is in line with the National Audit Office's revised deadline, which requires the Auditor's Annual Report to be issued no more than three months after the date of the opinion on the financial statements. arrangements to secure economy, efficiency and effectiveness in its use of resources.
-Auditors are required to report in more detail on the Council's overall As part of our work, we considered whether there were any risks of significant weakness in the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources.
-As we reported to you in our Audit Plan, we have identified 7 risks of significant weakness as explained below. arrangements, as well as key recommendations on any significant weaknesses in arrangements identified during the audit.
-Auditors are required to report their commentary on the Council's Garrangements under the following especified criteria: Risks linked to key recommendations raised in the prior year: the risk that the Council's arrangements to control budgetary spend and deliver savings are not effective leading to the Council's financial positioning worsening and increasing the likelihood of your S151 issuing a S114 notice; the risk to the Council's financial sustainability as a result of ineffective arrangements to manage SEND demand and meet the requirements of the Council's safety valve agreement with Central Government.
-Failure to meet the requirements could result in a loss of funding; the risk of non-compliance with the Council's decision-making framework as well as the need to strengthen existing arrangements; the risk that the Council's arrangements fail to improve performance of SEND services and does not meet Ofsted standards; the risk that the Council's procurement arrangements are not effective or complied with; effectiveness; Financial sustainability; and Governance New risks for 2022-23: the risk that behaviours and the culture within the Council do not support effective governance and decision making; and the risk that the arrangements in place to provide statutory services for Asylum Seekers including Unaccompanied Asylum Seeker Children (UASC) are not effective.
-Our work on VfM has started and we are currently on track to meet the target date of the 25 January 2024 to report our findings to you.
-Statutory duties The Local Audit and Accountability Act We have not exercised any of our additional statutory powers or duties.
-2014 ('the Act') also requires us to: report to you if we have applied any of the additional powers and duties ascribed to us under the Act; and to certify the closure of the audit.
-We expect to certify the completion of the audit upon the completion of our work on the Council's VFM arrangements and work on Whole of Government Accounts (WGA).
-We expect to complete our VfM work by the end of January 2024.
-As a firm, we are prioritising our resources to complete financial statement opinion work to reduce the local audit backlog ahead of the 'backstop' we expect to be implemented in March 2024.
+Under the National Audit Office (NAO) Code of Audit Practice ('the Code'), we are required to consider whether the Council has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+Auditors are required to report in more detail on the Council's overall arrangements, as well as key recommendations on any significant weaknesses in arrangements identified during the audit.

+Auditors are required to report their commentary on the Council's arrangements under the following specified criteria:

+- Improving economy, efficiency and effectiveness;

+- 😭 inancial sustainability; and

+- Usovernance

+We have completed our VFM work and our detailed commentary is set out in the separate Auditor's Annual Report, which is presented alongside this report.
+We identified a number of significant weaknesses in the Council's arrangements and so are not satisfied that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+Our findings are set out in the value for money arrangements section of this report (Section 3).

+Statutory duties

+The Local Audit and Accountability Act 2014 ('the Act') also requires us to:

+- report to you if we have applied any of the additional powers and duties ascribed to us under the Act; and - to certify the closure of the audit.

+We have not exercised any of our additional statutory powers or duties as yet.

+We expect to certify the completion of the audit upon the completion of our work on the Whole of Government Accounts (WGA.
+And closure of a matter raised by a local government elector which will have no impact on the financial statements As a firm, we are prioritising our resources to complete financial statement opinion work to reduce the local audit backlog ahead of the 'backstop' we expect to be implemented in the coming months.
 As a result, any WGA work will be completed after this date.
 More information regarding the audit backlog is set out overleaf.

+Significant matters

-Significant matters We did not encounter any significant difficulties or identify any significant matters arising during our audit.
-We did encounter several challenges during the audit which led to delays and in some cases a fee variation and these are set out on page 8.
+We did not encounter any significant difficulties or identify any significant matters arising during our audit.
+We did encounter several challenges during the audit which led to delays and in some cases a fee variation and these are set out on page 7.